minodisk/bigquery-runner/README.md

 1. Go to [the page of this extension in Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=minodisk.bigquery-runner)
 2. Click the `Install` button
-3. This will open the VSCode page for this extension, and click the `Install` button
+3. This will open the VS Code page for this extension, and click the `Install` button

 ## Authentication